anyproto/docs/use-cases-and-tutorials/organizing-notes/README.md

 * How to create Templates in Anytype?
 * How to create a Solid workflow using Types and Relations?

-With such a purpose we will take a popular note-taking method as an example:
+With such a purpose, we will take a popular note-taking method as an example:

 {% content-ref url="outline-note-taking-method.md" %}
 [outline-note-taking-method.md](outline-note-taking-method.md)